hannahmetzler/hannahmetzler.github.io/emomis.md

 ## About the project

-This project (EMOMIS) is funded with 400.000 Euros by the Vienna Science and Technology Fund ([WWTF](https://wwtf.at/funding/programmes/ict/ICT20-028/)) from November 2021 to June 2025.
+This project (EMOMIS) was funded with 400.000 Euros by the Vienna Science and Technology Fund ([WWTF](https://wwtf.at/funding/programmes/ict/ICT20-028/)) from November 2021 to June 2025.
-What we do in 5 bullet points:
+What we did in 5 bullet points:

 * We have investigated how emotional state influences discernment between true and false news, and which emotions such news trigger, and what their function in the processing of misinformation is.
 * We investigate the large-scale interplay of emotions around news of different trustworthiness on Twitter from 2020 to 2023.